 To succeed, we had to go where others feared to tread.
 And, with support from many people over the years, we proved the banks (and the market) wrong.
 The poor could be good customers.

 Now, we are taking what we learned in the realm of microfinance and the experience of scaling a social enterprise and applying it to solve other unmet needs.

 BrightLife: Building a Bridge from Energy Access to Financial Inclusion

-Nearly 140 years after the advent of the lightbulb, over 1 billion people still have no reliable access to electricity.
+Nearly 140 years after the advent of the lightbulb, nearly 1 billion people still have no reliable access to electricity.
 Living “off-grid” introduces a host of problems for poor families who are forced to burn dangerous fuels to light their homes and to prepare meals.

 To change this, we launched BrightLife.
 This social enterprise makes life-enhancing products—like solar home systems and clean cookstoves—accessible and affordable to the poor.